Matf021/manatee-call-detection/README.md

 ## My Contribution

-In this group project, my main contribution focused on the HMM-based system and the audio processing pipeline, including:
+My main contribution focused on the HMM-based system and the audio processing pipeline, including:

 - designing and implementing the HMM-based detection workflow
 - building the MFCC extraction and preprocessing pipeline